About Omkari Yoga

-Her aim is to empower participants, challenging them to extend themselves on all levels, allowing a deeper connection to the transformative power of Yoga through pranayama, asana practice and meditation.
-Through gentle observation and sensitive facilitation, she encourages the development of a healthier outlook and peace of mind.
+" My aim is to empower participants, challenging them to extend themselves on all levels, allowing a deeper connection to the transformative power of Yoga through pranayama, asana practice and meditation.
+Through gentle observation and sensitive facilitation, I like to encourage the development of a healthier outlook and peace of mind.

-Debbie’s previous career as a professional dancer and dance teacher inspired her passion for Yoga from a range of traditions, leading her to develop an interest in the connection between movement, breath and spirituality.
-Debbie has an innate abilty to read the body and adapt sessions for people of varying abilitles.
+" My previous career as a professional dancer and dance teacher inspired my passion for Yoga from a range of traditions, leading me to develop an interest in the connection between movement, breath and spirituality.
+I love to i read the body and adapt me sessions for people of varying abilitles."

-She has been leading corporate and 121 private sessions for over 8 years, bringing broad experience and knowledge to any new condition or environment.
+Debbie has also been leading corporate and 121 private sessions for over 8 years, bringing broad experience and knowledge to any new condition or environment.

 Nieves Novella RYT 500